A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

 Forecasting results in the ICU setting are indicative of two major features of this model: (i) we can capture the trend of BG measurements through the mean of the model and (ii) we can estimate the variance of the BG measurements accurately.
 Once again, since resolving mean and variance of BG dynamics is central to glycemic management, these results show potential usefulness of this model in the ICU context.

-Figures \ref{fig4} and \ref{fig5} demonstrate that the forecasted mean of the model and reflect it encapsulates the essence of the behavior of BG measurements for all three patients.
-In each of the plots in Figures \ref{fig4} and \ref{fig5}, the red circles show the BG measurements and the blue stars are the mean of the model, the gray region is the 2-stdev band around the mean once again obtained separately for each forecasting process with the corresponding patient-specific model.
-In addition to representing the trend of the BG measurements, the forecasted mean of the model is nearly identical when computed using two independent methods, reinforcing the point that the model is reliable.
+Fig~\ref{fig7} demonstrates that the forecasted mean of the model output encapsulates the essence of the behavior of BG measurements for all three patients.
+In each of the plots in Fig~\ref{fig7}, the red circles show the BG measurements, the blue stars are the mean of the model, and the gray region is the 2-stdev band around the mean, each one obtained separately with the corresponding patient-specific model.

-To observe the effectiveness of this model in estimating the variance of the BG measurements accurately, consider Figures \ref{fig4} and \ref{fig5} and Table \ref{tab2}.
-Figures \ref{fig4} and \ref{fig5} shows the ability of the models to estimate the variance in glycemic dynamics visually where a large number of true BG measurements are contained in the gray regions that represent the \emph{forecasted} 2-stdev bands around the forecasted mean.
-These results are quantified in Table \ref{tab2} which contains summary statistics both for optimization and MCMC methods.
-We see that with one exception, MCMC model estimation for patient 4, \emph{the average model standard deviation is smaller than the empirical standard deviation of the BG measurements, yet the proportion of the BG measurements captured in these regions are in the range of $84-94\%$} for all three patients with two different methods.
-These results demonstrate the forecasting accuracy of the MSG model, and imply potential use in the ICU for glycemic management.
+To observe the effectiveness of this model in estimating the variance of the BG measurements accurately, consider Fig~\ref{fig7} and Table \ref{tab4}.
+Fig~\ref{fig7} shows the ability of the model to estimate the variance in glycemic dynamics visually where a large number of true BG measurements are contained in the gray regions that represent the \emph{forecasted} 2-stdev bands around the forecasted mean.
+These results are quantified in Table \ref{tab4} which contains summary statistics both for optimization and MCMC methods and demonstrate the forecasting accuracy of the MSG model and imply potential use in the ICU for glycemic management.
+Note that given the forecast, data, and the fundamental challenges of the ICU setting, we should expect forecast UQ bands to be quite large.
+But, this does not mean it is not valuable to clinicians but rather means that we can provide a realistic estimate of the uncertainty in an extremely volatile and poorly measured system.